cisar2218/diary-of-a-pgr-student/README.md

 - Order of matrix multiplications, decomposition of 𝑇𝐿
 - Order of transformations in OpenGL
 Limitations of matrices: gimbal lock, interpolation of rotations

+##### W4
+- Illumination (lighting) model (for point in the scene)
+  - Lambertian diffuse illumination model
+  - Phong empirical illumination model
+- complete equation and equations for each component
+- ambient, diffuse, specular, and emissive
+- Normals
+  - usage in graphics, computation for a triangle mesh
+  - normal matrix for non-rigid transformations
+- Shading models (flat, Gouraud, Phong)
+- Lights types: directional and positional – point light, reflector
+- Gamma correction

 #### **Random notes**
 - shared normals => smooth edges (rounding); individual => sharp edges (no rounding)